codex-academy/codeX_Feb2015Intro/software_to_install.md

 Ubuntu has a package manager  called `apt-get`which allows you to easily install software on a server or PC.
 'Package' refers to all the files in the program you install on the computer.

 In a terminal window on Ubuntu type `apt-get` and press enter.
+What do you see?

 > Using `sudo` we can install software as administrator.
 It will prompt you for a password